 How to Apply

 Thank you for your interest in the graduate program at the University of North Carolina at Chapel Hill (UNC–CH).
 On this page and on the links provided here, you’ll find a full description of how to apply to the graduate program in History at UNC‑Chapel Hill.
-If you still have unanswered questions after using these resources, contact either Joy Mann Jones, the Graduate Coordinator, or Sarah Shields, the Director of Graduate Studies (DGS).
+If you still have unanswered questions after using these resources, contact either Hannah McMillan, the Graduate Coordinator, or Sarah Shields, the Director of Graduate Studies (DGS).

 Please note: Our expectation is that all our students, even those who enter with a bachelor’s degree, are working towards doctoral degrees.
 We do not admit students for a terminal MA.
 If you seek to obtain an MA degree only, be sure to consider the excellent MA programs offered at UNC–Charlotte, UNC–Greensboro, NCSU, and elsewhere.
 You might also consider the excellent MA programs offered by the Center for European Studies and Global Studies at UNC-Chapel Hill.

 When applying, you MUST apply to the PhD program, even if you will not have your MA upon arrival.

 Students with the MA from another institution are fully considered for admission into the doctoral program.
 For information about the program followed by students admitted with MA degrees, see here.